R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/tutorials.md

 Delegates attending this tutorial will be given hands-on experience in building a simple sick-sicker health economics model for HTA, using the DARTH package.

 This tutorial will:
-- give you an overview of basic R syntax;
+- give you an overview of basic R language;
 - help you get to grips with R as a first-time user;
 - give you a conceptual introduction to Markov Models; and
 - guide you through a simple cost-effectiveness model using the DARTH package